Andeule/id3-algorithm/README.md

 ## General
 This is my implementation of the ID3 algorithm in Java.
+It uses Entropy to calculate the Information Gain.

 After the algorithm got executed the generated tree will be printed on the std out.

 - Java 8